- School Board

 (IV) The address of the institution is Rygårds Alle 131,2900 Hellerup

-(V) The purpose of the high school is to provide education to the final year of the Middle Years Programme and two years of the Diploma Programme according to the law on education for International Baccalaureate Organization’s (IBO) Middle Years and Diploma Programme, which is set by IBO and evaluated every fifth year.
+(I) The purpose of the high school is to provide education to the final year of the Middle Years Programme and two years of the Diploma Programme according to the law on education for International Baccalaureate Organization’s (IBO) Middle Years and Diploma Programme, which is set by IBO and evaluated every fifth year.
 Internatioanl School of Hellerup is a three IBO programme authorized school offering programmes for children aged 3 to 19.
+The School also has a Danish high school called STX.

-(I) International School of Hellerup aims at encouraging and providing education and the school’s prime target group is foreign citizens who stay in Denmark for a longer period of time and need schooling in English.
+(II) International School of Hellerup aims at encouraging and providing education and the school’s prime target group is foreign citizens who stay in Denmark for a longer period of time and need schooling in English.
 The teaching language of the school is English, but all students are offered Danish classes.
+The language of instruction is Danish in the school’s Danish Highschool department “STX”.

 (I) The school’s operation expenses are mainly covered by subsidies given by the Danish State according to existing regulations and from school fees paid ahead by parents.
 The fee is set by the school board.
 The institution can also receive subventions from others.